jessepav/lacygoill-wiki-backup/vim/vim9.md

 At the very  least, we should consider  moving anything which is  not a function into a separate directory which is not automatically sourced (`macros/`?).
 That would apply to our function calls installing mappings in `vim-toggle-settings`.

+### remove useless "s:" scope in vimrc once it's fully refactored

+Right now,  it's written in front  of some function names  and possibly variable names, because we haven't yet written `vim9script` at the top.

+Do  the same  in  all scripts  you  progressively refactor  in  Vim9; i.e.  once finished, remove any useless `s:`.

+---

+Also, replace `v:true` with `true`, and `v:false` with `false` when possible.

+---

+Also, remove `:call` in autocmds, at script level, ... (but not in mappings).

 ##
 ## To understand: